odoo/owl/README.md

 ## Example

-Here is a short example to illustrate interactive widgets:
+Here is a short example to illustrate interactive components:

 ```xml
 <templates>